 To reduce the risks in intersections with no traffic lights or have a more controlled intersection, some drivers will yield the right of way to the other driver.

-This simply means this particular driver granted passage for other drivers to safely enter the intersection before they do, essentially mitigating potential accidents.
+As noted, this simply means this particular driver granted passage for other drivers to safely enter the intersection before they do, essentially mitigating potential car accidents in the process.

 The “yield the right of way” term is widely used, however, not many drivers are quick to understand the signs or indications of giving the right of way.